aospapp/aosp/external/pigweed/docs/build_system.rst

 The empty toolchain
 -------------------
-Pigweed's ``BUILDCONFIG.gn`` sets the project's default toolchain to a "empty" toolchain which does not specify any compilers or override any build arguments.
+Pigweed's ``BUILDCONFIG.gn`` sets the project's default toolchain to an "empty" toolchain which does not specify any compilers or override any build arguments.
 Downstream projects are recommended to do the same, following the steps described in :ref:`top-level-build` to configure builds for each of their